zuopf769/blog/source/_posts/vbuild.md

 There're similar tools like [nwb](https://github.com/insin/nwb) or [create-react-app](https://github.com/facebookincubator/create-react-app), but vbuild is mainly for Vue.js.

-Despiting that vbuild have extra support for Vue's single-file component, it actually works for all kinds of JavaScript frameworks!
+Despiting that vbuild has extra support for Vue's single-file component, it actually works for all kinds of JavaScript frameworks!
 The **no-config** feature works better in Vue.js apps though.

 Have to note that, Vue.js itself is getting well with the idea **no-config**, you can use it directly in a `index.html` file, or work with any bundler, out-of-box nice development experience, hot-code reloading support, officially maintained router and state-managament library.